-(b) Chabot College and HUSD-SPSP will work together to select appropriate courses, which shall run between 8-16 weeks with dates and times to be arranged between the two parties.

-(c) Chabot College classes held at HUSD-SPSP shall be deemed closed classes and thereby not open to regular Chabot College students.

-(d) Chabot College classes held at HUSD-SPSP will follow approved course outlines and be held to the same rigorous as approved by Chabot Curriculum Committee.

-(e) Prior to the first day of classes, Chabot College will provide to HUSD-SPSP Administration the following:

-- 1. College Applications

-- 2. Instructor Name and Course Syllabus

-- 3. Dates of Class and Final Exam Schedule

-- 4. Student Conduct and Due Process Policy

-- 5. Last Day to drop the course with No Grade of Record(NGR) on transcript

-- 6. Last day to withdraw with a "W" on transcript

-- 7. List of required textbooks and/or course materials

-(f) Chabot College faculty will be directed to immediately contact HUSD-SPSP program coordinator, Chabot designated Manager, and their respective Deans regarding student safety and conduct.

-(g) Chabot College will track student attendance and grades and share results with HUSD upon course completion.

-(h) Chabot College and HUSD-SPSP designated representatives will meet monthly to discuss program updates, review data and trends and assess and modify program as necessary.
+- (b) Chabot College and HUSD-SPSP will work together to select appropriate courses, which shall run between 8-16 weeks with dates and times to be arranged between the two parties. - (c) Chabot College classes held at HUSD-SPSP shall be deemed closed classes and thereby not open to regular Chabot College students. - (d) Chabot College classes held at HUSD-SPSP will follow approved course outlines and be held to the same rigorous as approved by Chabot Curriculum Committee. - (e) Prior to the first day of classes, Chabot College will provide to HUSD-SPSP Administration the following: - 1.
+College Application web link - 2.
+Concurrent Enrollment web link - 3.
+Instructor Name and Course Syllabus - 4.
+Dates of Class and Final Exam Schedule - 5.
+Student Conduct and Due Process Policy - 6.
+Last Day to drop the course with No Grade of Record (NGR) on transcript - 7.
+Last day to withdraw with a "W" on transcript - 8.
+List of required textbooks and/or course materials - (f) Chabot College faculty will be directed to immediately contact HUSD-SPSP program coordinator, Chabot designated Manager, and their respective Deans regarding student safety and conduct. - (g) Chabot College will track student attendance and grades and share results with HUSD upon course completion. - (h) Chabot College and HUSD-SPSP designated representatives will meet monthly to discuss program updates, review data and trends and assess and modify program as necessary.